navidys/gopensky/README.md

 | GetArrivalsByAirport | Retrieves flights for a certain airport which arrived within a given time interval.
 | GetDeparturesByAirport | Retrieves flights for a certain airport which departed within a given time interval.
 | GetFlightsByInterval | Retrieves flights for a certain time interval.
+| GetFlightsByAircraft | Retrieves flights for a particular aircraft within a certain time interval

 ## Examples

-Here is an example program of retrieving flights between SMonday, October 9, 2023 6:19:28 and Monday, October 9, 2023 7:19:28.
+Here is an example program of retrieving Elon Musk's primary private jet (he has many and one of them has the ICAO24 transponder address `a835af`) flights between Thu Aug 31 2023 23:11:04 and Fri Sep 29 2023 23:11:04.

 Visit [Golang OpenSky Network API](https://navidys.github.io/gopensky/) for more examples.